pina771/pina771/README.md

 🎙️ "The most important step a man can take.
 It's not the first one, is it?
-It's the next one. *Always the next step.*"🎙
+It's the next one. *Always the next step.*

 👀 Interests - mobile & web development, IoT